ComposableFi/composable/book/src/nix.md

 Nix also defines our **declarative development environments**.
 Meaning that you do not have to set up any packages on your machine in order to start developing.
 All you need is a Nix install, and running `nix run develop` in our repository.

-Nix provides us with a **single, uniform interface** accross all products.
+Nix provides us with a **single, uniform interface** across all products.
 You do not need to understand the underlying build tools for our `frontend-pablo-server` or our `devnet-dali`.
 You just run both of them with `nix run "#frontend-pablo-server"` and `nix run ".#devnet-dali"`.

+Nix also cuts your check-fix feedback-loop by **running all CI checks locally**, and provides you with helpful deterministic utilities like **formatting the entire repository with a single command**.

+---

 Let's get started and [install Nix](./nix/install.html)!